tkaryadis/squery-spark/README.md

 ## Usage

 For overview `test.query_spark.qtest.clj`
+For SQL examples implemented in SQuery see the folder `squery-spark.sql-book-squery`

 Don't use yet.
 It's under construction.For now a small subset of the Dataset api's are implemented.